fport/site/README.md

 ## Content Management

 Content is written in MDX format, allowing for:

 -   Interactive components within markdown
 -   Custom React components
 -   Dynamic content rendering

+## Development

+This project follows modern development practices:

+-   TypeScript for type safety
+-   ESLint for code quality
+-   Prettier for code formatting
+-   Husky for git hooks

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.